hbristow/quthesis/README.md

 QUThesis
 ========
 A LaTeX package and template for writing a thesis/dissertation at the Queensland University of Technology (QUT)

 Introduction
 ------------
-This set of files provides the `quthesis` LaTeX package, which defines a set of styles and preamble specific to QUT's submission guidelines for a PhD dissertation.
+This set of files provides the `quthesis` LaTeX package, which defines a set of styles and preamble specific to QUT's submission guidelines for writing PhD dissertations, and a thesis skeleton to help you organise your content and get writing fast.

-The `thesis.tex` file has everything you need to get started, and was used to produce the sample `thesis.pdf`.
-The package was designed to work with the `book` document class and the commands it provides.
+The goal of this package is not to provide magical LaTeX hacks (though it does), but rather to provide a set of sane defaults so you can focus on what's important - your contribution to the literature - whilst being easy to understand should you wish to change any of the styles.

+I procrastinated writing this boilerplate so you don't have (an excuse) to.

 Features
 --------

+ - The `quthesis` package declaring a set of sane defaults for thesis dissertations
- - A thesis skeleton to help get you writing
+ - A thesis skeleton to help you organise your content and get writing fast
- - Chapters included using the `subfiles` package so you can compile them independently
+ - Chapters included using the `subfiles` package so they can be compiled independently
- - A `compile` shell script which can build your whole document or a single chapter, writing intermediate files to the `build` directory to keep your working directory clean
+ - A `compile` shell script for building the whole document or a single chapter, staging intermediate files in a build directory to keep your working directory clean
  - Preconfigured `.gitignore` files to assist in version control
  - Margins and font size optimized for readability
  - Minimal definitions and package includes